ozzono/hackerrank/estrategia_educacional/README.md

 ## This repository contains the [hacker rank](hackerrank.com/) code challenge set
 Unfortunetly I was able to complete the challenge with about 40 more minutes and I admit it took me a while to understand what had to be done.
+Since I only ran some few tests within hacker rank, I'm not able to say for sure if was needed to consider multiple anagrams within the same sentece, but the code in this repository treats it properly.
 Yet, I hope that is not enough to underrate my habilities or the test itself.
 ### To run this test, assuming Go is already installed, just run `go run iot.go` or `go run anagram.go`